digital-chemistry-laboratory/morfeus/docs/index.rst

   >>> print(cone_angle.cone_angle)
   117.11012922937584

+The metal atom here has index 1.
 Command-line scripts are also available for convenience.
+Here is an example for a Sterimol calculation:

 .. code-block:: console
   :caption: Sterimol calculation